okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/ios/redirecturi.md

-If you are setting up the sample app, use this value:
-`com.embeddedauth://callback`.
-Otherwise, choose
-a URI that is used by your app.
-Note that this value must match the redirect URI you configured in the Okta org.
+For the sample app, use `com.embeddedauth://callback` as the redirect URI.
+Otherwise, use a redirect URI that is appropriate for your app.